Christa M. Johnson

 Ethics and Leadership

-The work began by reconceptualizing Ethics and Leadership at our University in order to broaden Leadership beyond positional leadership and managerial training.
+The work began by reconceptualizing Ethics and Leadership at the University in order to broaden Leadership beyond positional leadership and managerial training.
 In its simplest form, we seek to create a community of thinkers and doers.
 Ethics is figuring out what we ought to do and leadership is doing it.
 In its complexity, both require significant interdisciplinary training.

 Programming developed: